-- A.5.8 Truck Pay: Employees regularly assigned to a truck company shall receive an additional 2.5% of their base wage.
-Employees detailed to a truck company shall receive no additional pay for truck company work. - A.5.9 Specialty Lead Pay: Eight (8) Technical Rescue Lead specialties have been established as listed below.
+- A.5.8 Truck Pay: Effective April 1, 2024, employees regularly assigned to a truck company shall receive an additional 3.25% of their base wage.
+Employees detailed to a truck company shall receive no additional pay for truck company work. - A.5.9 Specialty Lead Pay: Nine (9) Technical Rescue Lead specialties have been established as listed below.
 Each lead will receive an additional 2% of their base wage, effective upon assignment.
 No more than one (1) lead will be assigned to each specialty.
-The Technical Rescue Specialty Lead pay may be in addition to Truck Pay
+The Technical Rescue Specialty Lead pay may be in addition to Truck Pay.